 In 2017, national youth radio station triple j announced it was moving its annual Hottest 100 music countdown from January 26 to another date closeby.
-In this announcement, triple j said it could no longer ignore the issue after a recent survey conducted by the station revealed that 60% of listeners wanted the Hottest 100 moved to a different date.
+In this announcement, triple j said it could no longer ignore the issue after a survey conducted by the station revealed that 60% of listeners wanted the Hottest 100 moved to a different date.

-“As the public broadcaster representing all Australians, Triple J and the ABC doesn’t take a view in the discussions,” Triple J said in a statement.
+“As the public broadcaster representing all Australians, triple j and the ABC doesn’t take a view in the discussions,” triple j said in a statement.
 “However, in recent years the Hottest 100 has become a symbol in the debate about Australia Day.
 The Hottest 100 wasn’t created as an Australia Day celebration.”

-The former Federal Communications Minister, Mitch Fifield, also joined the conversation, saying he was “bewildered” by the decision.
+This move was criticised, with the Resources Minister at the time, Matt Canavan, calling it “a disgraceful decision”.
+Former Federal Communications Minister, Mitch Fifield, also joined the conversation, saying he was “bewildered” by the decision.
 Fifield also wrote to the Chair of the ABC urging the station to reconsider.

-“The ABC shouldn’t be buying into this debate,” Fifield said.
-Australia Day is our national day.
+“The ABC shouldn’t be buying into this debate,” Fifield said at the time.
+“Australia Day is our national day.
 The ABC should honour it and not mess with the Hottest 100.”

+A common argument about changing the date is questioning what it will actually achieve.
+For white Australians, changing the date will simply mean coming together on a different day and the public holiday would still take place.
 For Indigenous Australians, changing the date would acknowledge the pain associated with January 26.
 Indigenous designer, artist and activist, Rachael Sarra, explained the importance of this on Instagram.

-“The date change is like the key to your house, you need it to open the front door,” she wrote.
+“The date change is like the key to your house, you need it to open the front door,” Sarra wrote.
 “Changing the date is not the outcome nor is it a magical cure to generational trauma, but it is the key in changing mindsets.